hine/pyscratch/README.md

 ## Overview

-This module make easier to use Scratch Remote Connection from Python3.
+This module make easier to use Scratch Remote Connection from Python2.7.

+if you use with Python3, see master branch.

 ## Installation

-$ git clone git@github.com:hine/pyscratch.git
+$ git clone -b 2.7 git@github.com:hine/pyscratch.git
 $ cd pyscratch
 $ pip install .